The Parser

 Syntax Tree.
 An AST mirrors the structure of a Rust program in memory,

-to link a particular AST node back to its source text.
+using a Span to link a particular AST node back to its source text.

 The bulk of the parser lives in the libsyntax crate.